jwbensley/dfz_name_and_shame/docker/README.md

 To run the containers in retrospective mode for yesterday one can use `/opt/dnas/docker/manual_day.sh $(date --date="1 day ago" +"%Y%m%d")`

-To run the containers for a period of time one ca use `/opt/dnas/docker/manual_range.sh 2023 01 01 2023 01 31`
+To run the containers for a period of time one ca use `/opt/dnas/docker/manual_range.sh 2023 01 01 2023 01 31` (note: this currently does not work across months, the start and end date must be within the same month!)

 #### Manually